Guiding basketball team managers and statisticians

 Technology Skills

 Like the statistics manager, the team manager uses software programs and a laptop or tablet computer to keep statistical information from all of the team’s games and practices.
 Coaches use stat reports to monitor the team’s performance.
-At the high school level, team managers also send statistics to the school’s sports information director, and keep the teams’ website current with information, you send statistics to local and national media and uses social media to report breaking news and generate interest in the team.
-Team managers produce and edit games and practice videos, too.
-There's much problem-solving using basketball simulation game technology.
+At the high school level, team managers also send statistics to the school’s sports information director and keep the teams’ website current with information.
+They send statistics to local and national media and use social media to report breaking news and generate interest in the team.
+Team managers also produce and edit games and practice videos.
+There are many problem-solving opportunities using basketball simulation game technology.

 Behavioral Requirements

 Student managers and Statisticians must exhibit proper conduct when representing the team.
 They must follow the team’s rules, the NFHS/NCAA, and Farrington’s Code of Champions.
-Team managers and statisticians must show sportsmanship, respectfulness, and courtesy and adhere to team dress and appearance policies.
-Team managers must not involve themselves in wrongdoing and must not provide any information to individuals involved in the team.
+Team managers and statisticians must demonstrate sportsmanship, respect, and courtesy, and adhere to team dress and appearance policies.
+Team managers must not engage in wrongdoing and must not disclose any information to individuals involved in the team.
 They cannot violate local, state, or federal laws.

 BASKETBALL TIP

 Excuses are little, petty things that most athletes learn early to avoid.
-No one likes excuses, and most athletes know that.
+No one likes excuses, and most athletes are aware of this.
 But justification is an entirely different ball game.
 Many players and coaches who are proud of not making excuses for their failures nevertheless often feel justified when they fail.
-So, please be careful about adding a reason to the level of a justification.
+Please be careful when you add a reason to explain a level.
 It would be good to eliminate excuses from your talking and justifications (reasons) from your thinking.
 Be accountable and take responsibility for all your actions.

 LEADERSHIP LESSON